Trailside Services are now part of CT Trail Finder!

 Trailhead Information

-• Roadside parking south of the tunnel on Tunnel Road leads to a path up to the trail.
+Church Street has parking for 20+ cars.
+Roadside parking is available south of the tunnel on Tunnel Road leads to a path up to the trail.
+Parking is also available at Valley Falls Park on Valley Falls Road, following blue blazes to the south.

 Click on a parking icon to get custom directions